timalexfinch/Core2_2MvcAjax/README.md

 # Core2_2MvcAjax
-Core 2.2 Mvc Uses jQuery AJAX to call a variety of services Calls a local getTime service
+Core 2.2 Mvc Uses jQuery AJAX to call a variety of services <br />
+Calls a local getTime service<br />
-Calls a web randomUser service
+Calls a web randomUser service<br />
 Makes calls to a database (AdventureWorks)

 For the database:
   1. the paging is done with X.PagedList.Mvc
   2. the Partial page is done with the <partial /> tag